PalisadoesFoundation/talawa-admin/INSTALLATION.md

 ```
 ## Setting up Compiletime and Runtime logs

-Set the `LOG_CONFIG_OVERRIDE` to "YES" if you want warnings , info and error messages in your console or leave it blank if you dont need them or want to keep the console clean
+Set the `ALLOW_LOGS` to "YES" if you want warnings , info and error messages in your console or leave it blank if you dont need them or want to keep the console clean

 # Post Configuration Steps
 It's now time to start Talawa-Admin and get it running